Ajdev11/Cloudedge-AssetModules/README.md

  `mysql(DB)`

- Create a new MySQL database for the chat application.
-- Rename thttps://github.com/Ajdev11/cloudedgeMgt.githe db file to your prefer named db and update the database connection details accordingly.
+ Create a new MySQL database for the chat application. ename thttps://github.com/Ajdev11/cloudedgeMgt.githe db file to your prefer named db and update the database connection details accordingly.
 - Start your web server, and you're ready to go 🚀

 .
 Typing indicator and message read status